Romería (film): Release

 Prior to the start of production, the film was tentatively planned to be released in 2025.
 Selected in the competitive slate of the 2025 Cannes Film Festival, the film premiered on 21 May 2025 at the Grand Thèâtre Lumiére.
 Romería received a pre-screening at the Mar de Vigo Auditorium on 26 August 2025, ahead of its Spanish theatrical release by Elastica on 5 September 2025. mk2 Films acquired international sales rights.
 The film's festival run also included selections for screenings in the competitive slate of the 72nd Sydney Film Festival, in the 'Kinoscope' programme of the 31st Sarajevo Film Festival, in the 'Icons' section of the 30th Busan International Film Festival, in the main slate of the 63rd New York Film Festival (for its North-American premiere), and in the 'Love' strand of the 2025 BFI London Film Festival.

 Piffl Medien acquired German distribution rights.
+The German theatrical release date was scheduled for 2 April 2026.
+Ad Vitam released theatrically the film in France on 8 April 2026.

-The film was also sold in the United Kingdom and Ireland (Curzon), the Benelux (Cherry Pickers Film Distribution), Italy (I Wonder Pictures), Sweden (Folkets Bio), Denmark (Filmbazar), Norway (Arthaus), Finland (Cinemanse), Switzerland (Cineworx), Greece (Weirdwave), Portugal (Alambique), the Baltic countries (Kino Pavasaris), Poland (New Horizons), Hungary (Vertigo), former Yugoslavia (MCF), Romania (Bad Unicorn), Bulgaria (Beta), Australia and New Zealand (Palace), Japan (Gnome), South Korea (M&M International), Taiwan (Swallow Wings), Indonesia (Falcon), Latin America (Impacto), France (Ad Vitam), and North America (Janus Films).
+The film was also sold in the United Kingdom and Ireland (Curzon), the Benelux (Cherry Pickers Film Distribution), Italy (I Wonder Pictures), Sweden (Folkets Bio), Denmark (Filmbazar), Norway (Arthaus), Finland (Cinemanse), Switzerland (Cineworx), Greece (Weirdwave), Portugal (Alambique), the Baltic countries (Kino Pavasaris), Poland (New Horizons), Hungary (Vertigo), former Yugoslavia (MCF), Romania (Bad Unicorn), Bulgaria (Beta), Australia and New Zealand (Palace), Japan (Gnome), South Korea (M&M International), Taiwan (Swallow Wings), Indonesia (Falcon), Latin America (Impacto), and North America (Janus Films).

 Reception

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 77 out of 100, based on 19 critics, indicating "generally favorable" reviews.

 Marc van de Klashorst of the International Cinephile Society rated the film 4½ out of 5 stars, assessing that "it is Simón's one move away from realism that turns Romería into her best film to date."
 Wendy Ide of ScreenDaily wrote that Simón demonstrates again a "rare gift for capturing the unpredictable, mercurial beast that is the family".
 Peter Bradshaw of The Guardian rated Romería 4 out of 5 stars, billing it as a "distinctive, intelligent, sympathetic drama".